-- Stevens started the first two games of the season is currently listed as the back-up center.
-He injured his knee earlier in the season. - A former walk-on, Stevens was put on scholarship prior to the 2009 season and responded by playing 663 snaps, third most among offensive linemen.
+- Stevens started the first two games of the season is currently listed as the back-up center. - A former walk-on, Stevens was put on scholarship prior to the 2009 season and responded by playing 663 snaps, third most among offensive linemen.
 He played in 11 of the 12 games and played every snap in eight of the last nine games last season. - Stevens graded out to 94 percent at Kansas State, the second-highest mark by a CU offensive lineman in 2009.
-He graded out to 90 percent or better four times, second most on the team, and has hit over 80 percent in all 11 games he played in last season. - A fifth-year senior, Stevens has truly worked his way into playing time.
+He graded out to 90 percent or better

+- four times, second most on the team, and has hit over 80 percent in all 11 games he played in last season. - A fifth-year senior, Stevens has truly worked his way into playing time.
 As a true freshman in 2006, he redshirted and practiced at both guard and center during the fall. - He enjoys fly fishing, off-roading, hiking, camping and horseback riding.
 He raises horses when he's home from school. - He is an Anthropology major and learned how to make stone tools last year.
 He also won an award in high school for a stone sculpture project. - Stevens' father, Ed, is an Air Force pilot and played football for the Falcons.

-- Webb is currently listed second on the depth chart at the mike (inside) linebacker behind fifth-year senior Mike Sipili. - Webb is second on the team in special teams' points with 23.
-He has nine unassisted tackles and four knock down or springing blocks in the return game.
-He has forced two fair catches on punt return, as well. - Webb saw action on defense in eight plays against Texas Tech in week 7and made the most of those plays, coming up with three tackles, two solo, and a half-sack to go with a third down stop. - Webb practiced as a short-yardage fullback in the Spring. - Webb enjoys rapping and wrote a song entitled "Colorado Swag," produced by defensive end Forrest West, that is played during pregame warm-ups at Folsom Field. - He redshired the 2009 season and earned the Special Teams Scout Award for the season and also for the Wyoming game. - He has won two spelling bees in his lifetime, once in elementary school and another in middle school. - He is active in the Distributive Educational Club of America, an international association of high school and college students studying marketing, management and entrepreneurship. - He is active in the community, volunteering for Bridge Builders, a program that seeks to develop future leaders who lay aside individual, social, economic and cultural differences.
+- Webb is currently listed second on the depth chart at the mike (inside) linebacker spot along side Doug Rippy and behind fifth-year senior Mike Sipili. - Webb saw his first action on defense in a 29-27 win over Georgia and in his two plays, he recorded one tackle for a three-yard loss. - Webb saw action on defense in eight plays against Texas Tech and made the most of those plays, coming up with three tackles, two solo, and a halfsack to go with a third down stop. - Webb practiced as a short-yardage fullback in the Spring. - Webb enjoys rapping and wrote a song entitled "Colorado Swag," produced by defensive end Forrest West, that is played during pregame warm-ups at Folsom Field. - He redshired the 2009 season and earned the Special Teams Scout Award for the season and also for the Wyoming game. - He has won two spelling bees in his lifetime, once in elementary school and another in middle school. - He is active in the Distributive Educational Club of America, an international association of high school and college students studying marketing, management and entrepreneurship. - He is active in the community, volunteering for Bridge Builders, a program that seeks to develop future leaders who lay aside individual, social, economic and cultural differences.
 He volunteered for the Special Olympics through Bridge Builders, serving as a basketball coach. - He is a cousin of former San Francisco 49er great Roger Craig, who won three Super Bowls and was the NFL Offensive Player of the Year in 1988. - He has two other family memberes who played in the NFL.
 Kenton Keith played collegiate at New Mexico as is a member of the Indianapolis Colts while his uncle, Joe Lowery played running back at Jacksonville State and was drafted by the Buffalo Bills in 1976.

-Season

-G

-Plays

-UT

-AT-TOT

-TFL

-Sacks

-3DS

-QBP

-FR

-FF

-PBU

-INT
+Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT 2010 2 10 3 1-4 11⁄2-7 5 1⁄2-2 2 1 0 0 0 0 0 0